 Noura is the author of the book, Justice for Some: Law and the Question of Palestine (Stanford University Press, 2019).
 She is a Co-Founding Editor of Jadaliyya, an electronic magazine on the Middle East that combines scholarly expertise and local knowledge.
 Her writings appear in numerous publications including The Nation, The New York Times, The Washington Post, Los Angeles Times, USA Today, The Hill, Foreign Policy, Jezebel, among many others.

 Noura has appeared on CBS News, CNN International with Becky Anderson, CNN with Don Lemon, MSNBC’s "All In With Chris Hayes," "Ronan Farrow Daily," Fox’s “The O’ Reilly Factor,” NBC’s “Politically Incorrect,” PBS News Hour, NPR, BBC World Service, Democracy Now, and Al-Jazeera America, Arabic, and English.

-Most recently she served as Legal Counsel for the Domestic Policy Subcommittee of the Oversight and Government Reform Committee in the House of Representatives.
+She served as Legal Counsel for the Domestic Policy Subcommittee of the Oversight and Government Reform Committee in the House of Representatives from 2007-2009.
 Prior to her time on Capitol Hill, Noura received a New Voices Fellowship to work as the national grassroots organizer and legal advocate at the US Campaign to End the Israeli Occupation where she helped seed BDS campaigns nationally as well as support the cases brought against two former Israeli officials in U.S. federal courts for alleged war crimes.
-Prior to attending law school, she helped launch the divestment campaign along with the Students for Justice in Palestine at UC Berkeley.